patelk1214/python-homework/financial_planner/README.md

-The notebook - financial-planner.ipynb contains the code for Part 1 - Personal Financial Planner and Part 2 - Retirement Planning of the excercise.
+The notebook - financial-planner.ipynb contains the code for Part 1 - Personal Financial Planner and Part 2 - Retirement Planning excercise.

 # 1) Financial Planner
 For the part 1- the portfolio of Bitcoins and Stocks have enough balance in emergency fund.